 The City of Tallahassee's neighborhoods are vibrant, unique, and diverse.
 Their history and culture fuel their diversity.
-These neighborhoods are led by volunteer resident leaders who encourage community involvement.
-Attend this workshop to learn how the city utilizes its Neighborhood Awards Program to celebrate and highlight the diversity and achievements of its residents and neighborhoods.
+These neighborhoods are led by resident leaders volunteer who encourage community involvement.
+Attend this workshop to learn how the city uses its Neighborhood Awards Program to celebrate and highlight its residents' and neighborhoods' diversity and achievements.